-Not sure if you should do it yourself or if you’ll need a plumber?
-Before you turn off the water supply check out this post, we’ll share some of the tips that will help you replace your faucet.
+Not sure if you should do it yourself or need a plumber?
+Before you turn off the water supply, check out this post, we’ll share some tips that will help you replace your faucet.

-If you decide to tackle this project yourself make sure what you purchase will fit.
+If you tackle this project, make sure what you purchase will fit.

 Here is what you need to know: